Anahita Norouzi

-Anahita Norouzi (Persian: آناهیتا نوروزی; born 1983) is a multidisciplinary artist based in Montreal, Canada.
+Anahita Norouzi (آناهیتا نوروزی; born 1983), is an Iranian multidisciplinary visual artist, based in Montreal, Canada.
+Her work is articulated across various materials and mediums, including sculpture, installation, photography, performance, and video.

 She is most noted for her projects Spoken Objects: Reweaving Fractures and Ghosts (2022), Troubled Garden: Study for Migratory Roots (2021), Other Landscapes (2019–2020), It Looks Nice from a Distance (2017–2020), and One Hundred Cypresses (2013).

-Her work is articulated across various materials and mediums, including sculpture, installation, photography, performance, and video.

 Education

 Originally from Tehran, Iran, she has been active in Montreal since 2018.
-She holds advanced degrees in Fine Arts from Concordia University in Montreal and Graphic Design from Soureh University in Tehran.
+She holds advanced degrees in Fine Arts from Concordia University in Montreal and Graphic Design from Soore University in Tehran.

 Career

 Norouzi's practice is research-driven, focusing on marginalized histories and the legacies of botanical explorations and archeological excavations, particularly when scientific research became entangled in the colonial exploitation of non-Western geographies.
 She often travels between Iran and Canada to research the intersection of colonial histories, experiences of immigration and displacement, and the issue of identity and memory.
 She has participated in several solo and group exhibits throughout the globe, including BIENALESUR, the International Contemporary Art Biennial of South America, Buenos Aires (2021) Montreal Museum of Fine Arts, Montreal (2022), MOP CAP Art Prize at Royal College of Art, London and Dubai (2013), Regards Tehran, Virtual or Real, Tehran (2010), and the 10th and 11th Biennial of Iran Photography, Tehran (2006 and 2008).

 Her pieces interrogate different cultural and political perspectives on the human and non-human "other," highlighting the complex space between the conflicted state of displaced people, plants, and cultural artifacts and the host country's responsibilities.